-Standard 8: The mechanism for delivering training is effective
+Standard 8: The mechanism for delivering training is effective.

-The ways in which trainers deliver training have shifted considerably, and following the pandemic crisis in 2020, online delivery through video conferencing and meeting platforms has become prevalent.
-This could be seen as a middle ground between e-learning, which at one point had overtaken face-to-face training on equality issues, and physical face-to-face delivery.
+The ways in which training is delivered have shifted considerably over time, and following the COVID-19 pandemic in 2020/21, online delivery through video conferencing and meeting platforms has become prevalent.
+This could be seen as a middle ground between remote e-learning and physical face-to-face delivery.

 E-learning is defined here as online learning using an off-the-shelf software package.
 The flexibility and relatively low costs of e-learning are appealing for organisations facing capacity and budget constraints.

 In preparing to write these standards, we identified 80 examples of e-learning provision compared to 66 examples of face-to-face training within Public Sector Equality Duty reporting (see appendix 1).
 In the remaining cases where organisations didn't explicitly state how training was delivered, the nature and description of the training often seemed likely to be something delivered though e-learning.

-However, descriptions of training provision in the PSED reports suggested that many organisations were recognising the drawbacks of the one-size-fits-all approach.
-Tailored, interactive learning opportunities are likely to be a more rewarding investment; this view is supported by research evidence on effective anti-racist training (see p.29).
-For example, a large scale study on how behaviours change within organisations following a short e-learning course on diversity showed that the behaviours of white male employees didn't change after completing the course.
+However, descriptions of training provision in these reports suggested that many organisations were recognising the drawbacks of the one-size-fits-all e-learning approach.
+Tailored, interactive learning opportunities are likely to be a more rewarding investment; this view is supported by research evidence on effective anti-racist training.

+For example, a large-scale study on how behaviours change within organisations following a short e-learning course on diversity showed that the behaviours of white male employees didn't change after completing the course.
 Only women and people from minority ethnic groups became more likely to show supportive behaviour towards people from marginalised groups, for example nominating them for internal awards or offering mentorship.
-In a working environment where disproportionate levels of power rest with men from white ethnic backgrounds, this suggests that e-learning can make a limited difference at best.17 need the learning opportunity most are often those who are least motivated to learn.
+In a working environment where disproportionate levels of power rest with men from white ethnic backgrounds, this suggests that e-learning can make a limited difference at best.22

-Learners will only engage successfully with e-learning packages if they have sufficient self-motivation and are willing to put effort into their learning.
+Learners will only engage successfully with e-learning packages if they have sufficient selfmotivation and are willing to put effort into their learning.
 It can easily be treated as a 'tick box' process.
-Where e-learning is used to deliver race equality training this becomes a serious problem, because the people who
+Where e-learning is used to deliver race equality training this becomes a serious problem, because the people who need the learning opportunity most are often those who are least motivated to learn.